Vaibhav/ProxyTools/README.md

 One run usually gets around 3000 fresh proxies.

 The script takes a while to compile the list as it has to retrieve the proxy from each of the websites.

 ## Bugs

-Some of the output contains html tags along with the proxy address.

 The "proxylisty" implementation I currently have, does not work properly.

 You have to press enter after it says "Please Wait...".
 It doesn't automatically save the file, it waits for the user to press enter.

+### Fixed

+FIXED: Some of the output contained HTML tags with the proxy addresses embedded within the tags.
+Used regex to remove the tags.